Amphimachairodus: Description

 All Amphimachairodus species have a developed mandibular flange, however, A. colaradensis is distinguishable from A. giganteus and A. kurteni by subtle differences in the shape of the mandible and placement of lower carnassials.

 In size and proportions, the Eurasian species A. giganteus was remarkably similar to a modern lion or tiger and had a shoulder height of 1.1 m.
 This species has a skull length of around 14 in.
 There was marked sexual dimorphism in A. giganteus, with males being much larger than females.
 The African species A. kabir is suggested to have weighed 350-490 kg.
 This would make it comparable in size to Xenosmilus and Smilodon populator.

 A. horribilis of China is one of largest known species in the genus, weighing around 405 kg.
 This is comparable in size to the much later S. populator.
 Its skull, measuring upwards of 16 in in length, is one of the largest known skulls for any machairodont, with only a recently described S. populator skull rivaling it in size, with the latter cat outweighing A. horribilis at 960 lb.'
-A. coloradensis is smaller than the mentioned species, it stood around 1.2 m at the shoulder, and could've weighed around 115 kg.
+A. coloradensis is smaller than the mentioned species, it stood around 1.2 m at the shoulder, and could have weighed around 115 kg.
 A 2021 study suggested it was larger, weighing 116-171 kg, with an average weight of 144 kg, based on the articular width of the humerus.
 This species had a skull length of 12.5 in.

 Amphimachairodus was about 2 m long and probably hunted as an ambush predator.
 Its legs were too short to sustain a long chase, but it most likely was a good jumper.
 It probably used its canines to cut open the throat of its prey, severing the major arteries and possibly crushing the windpipe.
 Its teeth were rooted to its mouth and were not as delicate as those of most other saber-toothed cats of the time, which had extremely long canines that hung out of their mouths.
 The fangs of Amphimachairodus, however, were able to easily fit in its mouth comfortably while being long enough to be effective for hunting.
 Like Homotherium, Amphimachairodus canines would've been concealed in life.'